 Cron-o-meter tracks micronutrients.
 But what do you do with all that data?

-The truth is, each person has a unique micronutrient fingerprint, and hence needs a personalised solution to truly optimise their nutrition.
+The truth is, each person has a unique micronutrient fingerprint, and hence require a personalised solution to truly optimise their nutrition.

 A lot of effort goes into debating the perfect balance of carbs, fat and protein.
 However, these macronutrient wars become largely irrelevant once you balance your micronutrients with real food.

-Macros and calories still matter, but the ultimate question is:
+Macros and calories still matter, but the ultimate question really is:

 which foods will provide the nutrients that YOU are not getting enough of?